The Surprising Reason Scientists Think Humpback Whales May Be Altruistic

 Killer whales have long viewed humpback whale calves as part of a balanced diet.
 In turn, according to Smithsonian Magazine, humpback whales seem to consider orcas their nemeses.
 Humpbacks stand at the ready to not only protect their own young, but according to a study published in the journal Marine Mammal Science in July 2016, there are at least 115 scientifically reviewed instances in which a humpback whale has been seen intervening when orcas hunt, and 89% of their intended prey were species other than humpback whales.
 It's almost like after millions of years sharing the vast oceans, orcas are on humpback whales' last nerve so they interrupt their dinner out of spite.
 Or is it because they have an instinct to protect other sea creatures?

-The study reported that humpback whales are "known to intervene with attacking killer whales," but what is not clear is why exactly, and does it prove that there is altruism — the act of doing good or sacrificing for another living thing though it is not beneficial to oneself — in the animal world?
+The study reported that humpback whales are "known to intervene with attacking killer whales," but what's not clear is why they do that, or whether it proves that there is altruism — the act of doing good or sacrificing for another living thing though it is not beneficial to oneself — in the animal world?

 Maybe humpbacks save seals because they're so cute